OceanEcoWatch/PlasticDetectionService/docs/software_design_documentation.md

         yield from rasters

 # Usage
-# the sequence of strategies is defined here in a composite tree
+# the steps of strategies is defined here in a composite tree
 comp_op = CompositeRasterOperation()
 comp_op.add(RasterioRasterSplit())
 comp_op.add(RasterioRasterPad())